lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 [BrowserID](https://browserid.org) lets users leverage existing email addresses as the means by which they identify themselves to websites.
-Public key cryptography allows a user to identify themselves without requiring per-site usernames or passwords.
+Public key cryptography allows a user to identify themselves without requiring per-site user-names or passwords.
 A key design goal of BrowserID is that once fully deployed, no central 3rd party servers are required to facilitate the authentication of a user to a website.
 Specifically, the process of authenticating to website will be a